KurtSanders/Hubitat-Fun/README.md

 ## Hubitat Fun Api Responses App
- * Idioms, Jokes, Trivia, Poems, Quotes & Riddles
+ * Idioms, Jokes, Trivia, Poems, Quotes, Riddles, Cat-Facts, Zen-Facts, Advice, Useless-Facts, Dad-Facts

  ---

-This application generates random responses that are suitable for TTS on capability 'SpeechSynthesis' compatible devices (ie. Amazon, Google, Sonos, Ikea, etc).
+This application generates random responses suitable for TTS on capability 'SpeechSynthesis' compatible devices (e.g., Amazon, Google, Sonos, Ikea, etc.).

-A free account on [APILeague.com](https://apileague.com/) is required to obtain an api string for those categories indicated below.
-You may wish to purchase their paid plans, which allow more responses (tokens) per day.
+To obtain an API string for the categories indicated below, you must have a free account on [APILeague.com](https://apileague.com/).
+You may wish to purchase their paid plans, which allow you to receive more responses (tokens) per day.

-The 'Idiom' category does not require an api account or api string.
-The **Idioms** category is powered by my own JSON file (over 700 entries), and I will add more on an as-needed basis.
+The 'Idiom' category does not require an API account or API string.
+The **Idioms** category is powered by a JSON file (over 1,350 entries).

 <center>